mjclobo/CWT_Multi/docs/CWTmath.rst

 therein.

+We briefly cover some basic preliminaries before diving into the details of CWT_Multi.

 Tidal species and constituents
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-Different *tidal constituents* describe unique frequencies that correspond
+Different *tidal constituents* describe unique frequencies of tidal forcing that correspond
-to different sets of Doodson numbers.
+to different sets of Doodson numbers, i.e., different combinations of tidal forcing phenomena
+that lead to a unique frequency.
 Doodson numbers describe the fundamental forcing temporal periods of the tides.
-(The first Doodson number =s describes number of cycles per lunar day, the second Doodson
+(The first Doodson number describes number of cycles per lunar day, the second Doodson
 number describes number of cycles per sidereal year, etc.)
 *Tidal species* describes groups of tidal constituents
 that have the same number of cycles per lunar day, i.e, they